Bedfordshire Domestic Violence Support Groups

 Several years ago we founded the first Domestic Abuse Forum in South Bedfordshire together with Tithe Farm Neighbourhood Centre in Houghton Regis.
 The forum aimed to raise awareness of domestic abuse and domestic violence against women.

 Following this, we set up and ran the Freedom Programme in Leighton Buzzard for five years.
 This was in response to the number of referrals we received where domestic abuse in the household was an issue.
 The programme provides information for victims of domestic violence and abuse.
 It examines the roles played by attitudes, beliefs and the actions of abusive men and the responses of victims and survivors.
 Due to its success, it was taken up by Central Bedfordshire Council and is now run across the area.
+See our latest projects and updates on our charity news page and in our domestic abuse news archive.

 From our charity’s many years of experience providing domestic abuse & domestic violence support groups, we realised there was a need not only to free people from a domestic abuse situation but also to give them the tools they need to take back the power over their own lives.